How to make the most of your law vacation placement

 Be a legal professional

 Aim to come across as reliable and organised.
-Don't be afraid to clarify the urgency of tasks given to you by fee-earners.
+Don't be afraid to clarify the urgency of tasks given to you by solicitors.
 Find out when the work is needed by and meet that deadline.
 Always remember to take along a pen and paper to meetings.
 And be aware that certain tasks may require coming in early or staying late.

 Use your initiative and ask members of the team for work if you're not very busy.
-Not only will it demonstrate enthusiasm and an understanding of the importance of fee-earning work, it will also give you the opportunity to get to know everyone.
+Not only will it demonstrate enthusiasm and an understanding of the importance of the work, it will also give you the opportunity to get to know everyone.
 Avoid personal tasks infringing on work time: personal phone calls, personal e-mails, checking your social media and long lunches.

 If you are lucky enough to go to a client meeting, remember you are there to observe, and wait until after the meeting before offering up your thoughts.
 Let those around you know when you are going to client meetings or will be out of the office.
 It’s important that your supervisors know exactly what you’re working on at any given time.